-LRF funded researchers are required to submit, or have submitted for them, to the National Institutes of Health's PubMed Central database an electronic version of the author's final manuscript including all modifications from the publishing and peer review process (the "postprint") upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication.
-This requirement applies to all grants awarded after May 1, 2012, whether LRF funds the research in whole or in part.
+Lymphoma Research Foundation funded researchers are required to submit, or have submitted for them, to the National Institutes of Health's PubMed Central database an electronic version of the author's final manuscript including all modifications from the publishing and peer review process (the "postprint") upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication.
+This requirement applies to all grants awarded after May 1, 2012, whether the Foundation funds the research in whole or in part.